isomerpages/mlaw-ablac/_appeals-process/4b-matters-to-be-considered-in-determining-compensation.md

 **Matters to be considered in determining compensation**

 {:start="33"}
-**33.** <p>—(1)  In determining the amount of compensation to be awarded for land acquired under this Act, the Board shall take into consideration the following matters and no others:</p>
+**33.** —(1)  In determining the amount of compensation to be awarded for land acquired under this Act, the Board shall take into consideration the following matters and no others:

 <ol class="alphabet">
   <li>